Castle Hill, Bronx: Land use and terrain

 The neighborhood's primary commercial corridors are White Plains Road, Castle Hill Avenue, and Westchester Avenue.

 The Castle Hill Avenue Business Improvement District was started with the assistance of Councilwoman Annabel Palma and James Vacca in June 2012.

 Shops at Bruckner Commons

-The Shops at Bruckner Commons, which greatly expanded throughout the 1990s and mostly renovated in 2018, divides Castle Hill from neighboring Soundview and contains some national chains like The Gap and Old Navy.
+The Shops at Bruckner Commons, which greatly expanded throughout the 1990s and mostly renovated in 2018, divides Castle Hill from neighboring Soundview and contains some national chain stores.
 Other primary thoroughfares contain amenities like supermarkets, pharmacies, barbershops, hair salons, fast food, bodegas, and cheap shops.

 The eastern border of the neighborhood, adjacent to the Westchester Creek, is primarily used for storage, warehousing, and municipal uses.

 The area gradually comes to peak elevation along Castle Hill Avenue.

 Police and crime

 Castle Hill and other parts of Community District 9 are patrolled by the 43rd Precinct of the NYPD, located at 900 Fteley Avenue.
 In 2010, the 43rd Precinct ranked 36th-safest out of 69 patrol areas for per capita crime in 2010.
 As of 2018, with a non-fatal assault rate of 100 per 100,000 people, Community District 9's rate of violent crimes per capita is more than that of the city as a whole.
 The incarceration rate of 603 per 100,000 people is higher than that of the city as a whole.

 The 43rd Precinct has a lower crime rate than in the 1990s, with crimes across all categories having decreased by 63.1% between 1990 and 2022.
 The precinct reported 6 murders, 48 rapes, 747 robberies, 806 felony assaults, 302 burglaries, 1,039 grand larcenies, and 561 grand larcenies auto in 2022.